sergiycheck/nestjs-project/back_end/README.md

 9. Api endpoints is tested with supertest library.

-TODO: 10. add more tests with trying different requests json data. try requests with bad and invalid data
+10. add more tests with trying different requests json data. try requests with bad and invalid data